MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOSite.md

 ```powershell
 Get-SPOSite -Limit ALL -GroupIdDefined $true
 ```
-This example uses server-side filtering to return all sites that have an associated Office 365 Group.
+This example uses server-side filtering to return all sites that have an associated Microsoft 365 Group.

 ## PARAMETERS